let-def/cuite/doc/CAMLregion.md

 The OCaml native FFI provides two means for calling OCaml closures:

-- the `CAMLcallback()` variants, that don't intercept exceptions.
+- the `CAMLcallback()` variants, that do not intercept exceptions.
 The C code will be aborted by directly jumping to the OCaml code that called an external function.
 - the `CAMLcallback_exn()` variants, that tag the return value to distinguish exceptional case.

 The return value of `CAMLcallback_exn()` should be tested for the exceptional case with `Is_exception_result` before resuming normal execution.